XDarkPhoenixes/Group_10/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)
 ```

 ## Model Choice, Limitations and Benefits

-A library called pycaret was used for model comparison and selection.
-After going though the initial preprocessing and data splitting steps, we produced the following model comparison with Pycaret:
+Pycaret was also used for model comparison and selection.
+After going though the initial preprocessing and data splitting steps, we produced the following model comparison:
 ![models](https://github.com/XDarkPhoenixes/Group_10/blob/main/Resources/model%20comparison.JPG)

-With our project, we are aiming to correctly identify as many churning customers as possible.
-Therefore, the metric that is most important for us in the Recall.
+In this project, we want to correctly identify as many churning customers as possible, therefore, the metric that is most important for us in the Recall.
 As seen in the chart above, the model giving the best Recall result is Naive Bayes. <br>

 Even though we went through feature engineering tests with the purpose of selecting a business-smart model that takes into account an imaginary lifetime value and promo code value, at this stage we decided not to overcomplicate the model selection and proceed with Naive Bayes as our model of choice. <br>